Steven23X/Techflow-OOP/ReadMe.md

 ---
 ### **TF_Product**
-- is a class that provides personal information about the customer.
+- is a class that provides personal information about the product.

 **Private member variables:**